Mattm27/Comp333-Project-Matt-Emmett-TestingIntegration/README.md

 cd lyrical-lounge
 ```

-Next install dependences by using
+Next install dependencies by using
 ```bash
 npm install
 ```